edkashinsky/reaper-reableton-scripts/README.md

 2. In **Context** field choose **Media item edge** and **double click** in right one
 3. Choose this script in field **Default action**
 4. Done!
 It means that when you double click on edge between media items, you create crossfade between them

-#### ek_Decrease pitch or rate for selected items

-This script decreases pitch or rate of selected items depending on "Preserve Pitch" option.

-If option is on, script decreases pitch and change rate in other case.
-Also when rate is changing, length is changing too (like in Ableton)

-If you hold special keys with mouse click, you get additional opportunities

-Hotkeys:
-- CMD/CTRL: Adjusting by 0.1 semitone (and 1 semitone without hotkey)
-- SHIFT: You can enter absolute value for pitch

 #### ek_Delete selected items with color of item under mouse position